hoanhan101/gray/_posts/2020-03-13-how-will-you-measure-your-life.md

 tags: [book, career, relationship]
 ---

-How to be successful and happy in your career, find happiness in relationships, live a life of integrity:
 - Find happiness in your career
   - Motivation theory - hygiene factors vs motivation factors
     - Hygiene factors are status, compensation, job security, work condition, company policies,...